Burlöv Municipality: Geography

 The municipality has no forests, lakes, or streams, but has an abundance of high-voltage power grids, highways and railroads, as it is on the main line from Malmö to northern Sweden.
 Like the rest of Scania, much land is used for agriculture and there are several old farms, mills and other sights from the last centuries in the vicinity.

 Urban areas

 There are three urban areas (also called a tätort or locality) in Burlöv Municipality, including Arlöv, which statistically is a part of Malmö (*).
 Malmö is mostly located in Malmö Municipality but a part of it sprawls into Burlöv Municipality.

 In the table they are listed according to the size of the population as of December 31, 2005.
 The municipal seat is in bold characters.

 Arlöv is an early industrialized town dominated by multi-storey apartment buildings, with a working class character.
 Its largest industry is Arlöv Sugar Factory, to which large amounts of sugar beets are transported from all around Scania.

 Burlöv Center is located in Arlöv.
 It is a large shopping mall in the region.

 Åkarp and Burlövs egnahem consist of detached house districts.
 They have a suburban character from where people commute to commercial centres and work within the metropolitan area of southwestern Scania.

+Demographics

+This is a demographic table based on Burlöv Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 19,713 residents, including 13,481 Swedish citizens of voting age.
+48.5% voted for the left coalition and 48.8% for the right coalition.

+Politics

+Municipal politics has historically been dominated by the Social Democratic Party, but since the 2018 election a right-wing coalition led by the Moderate Party and supported by the Sweden Democrats has controlled the municipal government.

+Transport

+The E6 and E22 highways meet in Burlöv, and share a route south towards Malmö.
+Burlöv is also located along the Southern Main Line, and is served by the Pågatågen commuter train system.